Factbox: What is Nigeria's Boko Haram?

 * In December 2010 the group said it was behind bombings in central Nigeria and attacks on churches in the northeast that led to the deaths of at least 86 people.

-* On June 16, 2011, a car bomb tore through a car park outside Nigeria's police headquarters in Abuja, killing at least two people.
-The next day Boko Haram claimed responsibility for the blast.
+* On June 16, 2011, police said they believed a suicide bomber detonated explosives that tore through a car park outside Nigeria's police headquarters in Abuja.

+-- The next day Boko Haram claimed responsibility for the blast, which officials said may have been the first suicide bombing in Africa's most populous country.

-* On June 26, about 25 people were killed when several bombs exploded in the Dala ward of Maiduguri after suspected Boko Haram members threw bombs at a bar-cafe.
+* On June 26 around 25 people were killed when several bombs exploded in the Dala ward of Maiduguri after suspected Boko Haram members threw bombs at a drinking spot.

 * Rights groups say more than 250 people have been killed by Boko Haram since July 2010.

-* On August 25 Boko Haram members attacked Gombi police station in northeast, killing four policemen and one soldier before driving to the First Bank and Union Bank where they killed seven staff and took an unspecified amount of money.
+* On August 25 Boko Haram members attacked Gombi police station in the northeast, killing four policemen and one soldier before driving to the First Bank and Union Bank where they killed seven staff and carried off an unspecified amount of money.

-* On August 26 a suicide bomber struck the U.N. building in Abuja.
-At least 23 people were killed and 76 wounded by the bombing which gutted the ground floor and smashed almost all the windows.
-Boko Haram claimed responsibility on August 29, demanding the release of prisoners and an end to a security crackdown aimed at preventing more bombings.

-- Blast was the first known suicide bombing in Nigeria.
-It marked an escalation in the group's tactics and revealed an increase in the sophistication of explosives it uses.